El Coyote (character): Coyote's allies

 Coyote had some interesting early allies (friends).
-Among the first (besides Julian) were the Lugones brothers – los Lugones – Juan, Timoteo, Evilio, and Leocadio (originally four, but Leo died early) and the old Indian woman Adelia (aka Adela).
-They helped Coyote from the very first beginning through all the years, and did not know about Coyote's real identity.
-Two other characters, though, knew – Ricardo Yesares and Matias Alberes.
+Among the first (besides Julián) were the Lugones brothers – los Lugones (veterans from the battle of San Pasqual, Mallorqui spelt it Pascual) – Juan, Timoteo, Evilio, and Leocadio (originally four, but Leo was killed - in San Arcadia in the late 1860s, La Marca del "Cobra" - a highly ranked novel number 12), and there was the old Navajo Indian woman Adelia (aka Adela).
+She was working as a "spying" house keeper at the City Hall, and Coyote's contact with the Lugones.
+They helped Coyote from the very first beginning through all the years, and did not know about Coyote's real identity (until possibly very late).

+Two other characters, though, knew the identity of Coyote (both very important and interesting ones - introduced in 1865, and a bit later) – Ricardo Yesares and Matias Alberes.
 Yesares (from Paso Robles in San Luis Obispo), Coyote's sub/double throughout the years from 1865 (who Coyote had saved from "unfair" hanging that year) debuted in El otro "Coyote", ediciones Cliper number 6 – the first adventure of Coyote's "second arrival".
+Ricardo was born around 1836 (Mallorqui noted him around 28–30 years old in 1965).
+He married Serena Morales (born circa 1842 - we know because Mallorqui presented her 22 years of age in early 1865) in Los Angeles around the time of Guadalupe's first pregnancy circa 1870.
+Ricardo had become the owner of Posada (inn) del Rey Don Carlos III, (Coyote's new and "secret headquarters") in 1865.
+The "two" Coyotes became really true private friends (and so did Guadalupe and Serena).

-Ricardo was born around 1839/40, and married Serena Morales in Los Angeles in 1866, where he had become the owner of Posada (hotel) del Rey Don Carlos III (Coyote's new and "secret headquarters").
-Coyote's closest allied from 1865 was César's servant (and "bodyguard"), the dumb Indian Matias Alberes (who even sometimes acted as a third Coyote, and was a Coyote allied at least up to around 1874 – he even was featured with Pedro Bienvenido in Los apuros de don César and later novels).
-Gunman Mario Lujan (who initially was an enemy of Coyote in Al servicio del Coyote) helped him several times in later novels (and ended up as foreman at the San Antonio ranch).
-César Jr (the heir of the Acevedo farm) had two good friends in Joao da Silveira and César de Guzmán.
-He met them in around late 1872 (El Cuervo en la pradera).
-The skilled Indian Pedro Bienvenido (who was some kind of mind-reader) became an important allied of Coyote and his son César de Echagüe y Acevedo soon after (debuting in La reina del valle and its earlier and later sequels, also featuring Analupe de Monreal).
+Coyote's closest allied in his "second term" was César's - and Guadalupe's - deeply loyal servant (and "bodyguard") Matias Alberes.
+He originally appeared in novel number 11 (El hijo del Coyote) and in the Extra volume El precio del Coyote and was a mute (his tongue had been cut) Yaqui Indian (who Coyote probably connected with in Sonora during his second absence from Los Angeles).
+Alberes sometimes acted as a third Coyote, and was a Coyote allied at least up to around 1874 – he was featured with Pedro Bienvenido in Los apuros de don César (novel number 59).

+Gunman Mario Lujan, who initially was an enemy of Coyote in Al servicio del Coyote (number 22) helped him several times in this and later novels (and ended up as foreman at the San Antonio ranch).
+César Jr (the heir of the Acevedo ranch) had two good friends in Joao da Silveira and César de Guzmán.
+He met them in around late 1872 (El Cuervo en la pradera, number 53).
+The skilled Indian Pedro Bienvenido de la Guardia (who was some kind of mind-reader, and later performed some magic tricks with a couple of Chinese at the San Antonio parties) became an important allied of Coyote and his son César de Echagüe y Acevedo.
+He entered the scene in La reina del valle, number 56, with saving the life of Jr - and also appeared in the prequel, number 55 (Tres plumas negras).
+Those stories did introduce Analupe de Monreal.
+She also was featured in several future stories as half enemy/half friend.